fattorilab/vr-navigation-tasks/Docs/scripts_docs/Task_management.md

 - state +99: Reward, end of trial.
 - state -99: Error, end of trial.

+Upon the start of the session (first frame, before state -2), it activates the neural recording by OpenEphys.
+Upon the end of the session (application quit), it stops the neural recording.

 Acting as a main controller, it allows the customization of the task (e.g length of reward; epochs duration, disposition of the targets, etc), and tracking of the session (N° trials, current state, total conditions).
 On every update (and thereby frame), all the relevant info is passed on to the [Saver](./Data_saving.md#Saver) for saving.

 <details>